vanphan24/cluster-peering-failover-demo/README.md

 ```

 20. Observe the dashboard service on your browser.
-Notice the the dashboard URL shows the coutner has restarted again since it automatically fails back to the original service on dc1.
+Notice the the dashboard URL shows the counter has restarted again since it automatically fails back to the original service on dc1.